GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 #### Inspection

+The Inspection pipeline can either be run to inspect only the existing files in a GCS bucket or inspect only the new files being streamed after the pipeline is triggered or do both.

-Run following command to trigger the inspection pipeline:
+Run following command to trigger the inspection pipeline for both existing files in the GCS bucket and the new files that will be streamed after the pipeline is triggered:

 ```
 gradle run -DmainClass=com.google.swarm.tokenization.DLPTextToBigQueryStreamingV2 \